Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/collect-fees.md

 sidebar_position: 3
 ---

-## Collecting Fees
+## Collect Fees

-Make sure to go through the [first guide](./setting-up-your-contract.md) before continuing to this section
+- Make sure to go through the [first guide](./setting-up-your-contract.md) before continuing to this section.

+- For each of these liquidity interaction examples, our contract must be in possession of the liquidity position NFT.
+Any example where depositing the NFT is not coded into the function, it is assumed to have already been transferred to our contract.

 To collect the fees of an owner position, we will need to transfer the NFT from the calling address, assign the relevant variables from the NFT to local variables within our function, and pass those variables to the `nonfungiblePositionManager` when we call `collect`.

-- Note the contract must have custody the NFT to be able to collect the fees

 This function specifically collects all fees and sends to original owner of the NFT while still custodying the NFT Set `amount0Max` and `amount1Max` to type(uint128).max to collect all fees